HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_scaling.md

 `HorizontalPodAutoscalers` monitor Pod resources such as CPU and Memory usage, and automatically scales up/down applications based on specific thresholds defined and scaling limits.

 For the above mentioned DX applications, the maximum and minimum count of Replicas can be configured via the values.yaml.
-In terms of scaling the pods, the recommended way is to update the replicas in the `values.yaml` and not use `kubectl replica`.
 The thresholds for CPU and Memory usage are also configurable allowing for load-based automated scaling of these applications.

+Refer to `HorizontalPodAutoscaler` details in [Kubernetes](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) for more information on these services.

 Per default, the automated scaling is not active and needs to be enabled before taking effect.